|

 Erin was born April 4, 1979, at Scottsbluff, and spent her early days as a shop rat.

 The Gustins moved to Evansville, Ind., in 1982.
 Bob took a job at The Evansville Courier before moving to The Evansville Press in 1986, where he was managing editor until the newspaper closed on Dec.
 31, 1998, the victim of an expired Joint Operating Agreement.
-He is currently managing editor of The Republic in Columbus, Ind.
+He retired in 2011 as editor of The Republic in Columbus, Ind.
 Chris spent some time raising a family and getting her weaving business restarted before rejoining the journalism world with a copy desk job at The Press in the late '80s.
 She "retired" from the Press as lifestyles editor when the paper closed.

 Andrew was born Aug.
 18, 1984, in Evansville, and spent his early days honing his baseball skills with a Wiffle ball in the front yard.